-Soetwater, sometimes translated to ‘Sweetwater’ on tourism maps, is a coastal resort located on a narrow strip of land between the sea and Slangkop, which towers overhead.
+Soetwater, sometimes translated to ‘Sweetwater’ on tourism maps, is a coastal resort located on a narrow strip of land between the sea and Slangkop Lighthouse, which towers overhead.

 The Parmalat Enviro Centre, which offers environmental education, life skills training and adventure camps for children, is located within the resort.